Back to blog

 The Paid Options

-ShortPixel does compression well.
-It doesn’t handle cloud offloading, CDN delivery, or media library scanning.
+ShortPixel does compression and CDN delivery well, and the AI features are a real differentiator.
+It still doesn’t handle cloud offloading to your own bucket or media library scanning.

 Imagify is made by the WP Rocket team.
-Like ShortPixel, it’s a credit-based cloud compression service with a WordPress plugin that automates the process.
+It’s a cloud-based compression service with a WordPress plugin that automates the process — bandwidth-tiered subscriptions rather than ShortPixel’s unlimited model.

-- What it does: Compression (normal, aggressive, ultra), WebP conversion
+• What it does: Compression (normal, aggressive, ultra), WebP and AVIF conversion

-- Catch: The free tier is extremely small — a handful of high-resolution photos can exceed 20 MB.
-The “unlimited” plan still limits to 2 GB file size per image.
+• Catch: The free tier is extremely small — a handful of high-resolution photos can exceed 20 MB.
+The Growth plan’s 500 MB/month gets consumed fast on a busy site.

 If you already use WP Rocket, Imagify integrates smoothly.
 But like ShortPixel, it only handles compression.
 No offloading, no CDN, no scanning.